artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/fast_api_tutorial/fast_api_tutorial.md

 By default, `uvicorn` will deploy the app on your localhost on the port 8000 [http://localhost:8000](http://localhost:8000).
 Clicking on this link will show you the home page of your API and display the message you coded.

 <details>
-<summary> If you want more information on the meaning of host and port, check:</summary>
+<summary> If you want more information on the meaning of host and port</summary>

+> **Host**: In networking, a host refers to a device that is connected to a network and can send or receive data.
+For example, a computer, smartphone, or server can be referred to as a host in a network.

+> **Port**: A port is a specific point where data can enter or leave a host.
+It is associated with a specific process or service in the host system.
+For example, web servers typically listen on port 80 for incoming HTTP requests.

 - [Host vs Localhost vs Port](https://stackoverflow.com/questions/1946193/whats-the-whole-point-of-localhost-hosts-and-ports-at-all)
 - [127.0.0.1 vs 0.0.0.0](https://stackoverflow.com/questions/20778771/what-is-the-difference-between-0-0-0-0-127-0-0-1-and-localhost)